chrisjonesdesign85/Learning-Notes/Linux-Notes.md

       - /var/tmp - temporary storage for system processes
       - /opt - additional packages/software
       - /var/mail - mail directory
-      -/var/www/* - web directory, often containing the web log file or database which we can look through for credentials.
+      - /var/www/* - web directory, often containing the web log file or database which we can look through for credentials.

     - #### *FILES:* ####
       - /etc/passwd - cat and pipe into 'grep /bin' to find names of all users on the box that have shells.
 If writeable we can duplicate the root users line and just generate a password hash with: ```bash openssl passwd -1 -salt <salt> <password>```, then place it in the position of the password.
+      - /etc/group - cat this to find a list of groups and which users are in which group.
       - /etc/sudoers - we may be able to read sudo permissions of users without using sudo -l, hoping for a NOPASSWD entries so that we may use and exploit.
 If this file is writeable, we can append this line to give ourselves sudo access to all commands to privesc with: ```bash echo "<username> ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers ```
       - /home/*/.ssh/id_rsa - this is a users ssh private key and if we can access it, we can copy to our system and ssh in as that user.
       - /home/*/.ssh/authorized_keys - if this file is writeable, we can add our own public key to it.
 Also, If we can make a directory of .ssh and then create an authorized_key file for the user.